 We process your personal data in compliance with GDPR regulations, only for specified and legitimate purposes, fairly, and in a transparent manner.
 Bitrise ensures the appropriate security of the personal data of its users, including protection against unauthorized or unlawful processing and against accidental loss, destruction, or damage.

-Bitrise has recently undergone a comprehensive SOC2 Type II auditing procedure in order to demonstrate our compliance with all relevant laws and regulations and to assure that we manage our users’ data in a way that protects their interests and their privacy.
-The final SOC2 report is expected to be ready and shareable by August, 2021.
+Bitrise has undergone a comprehensive SOC2 Type II auditing procedure in order to demonstrate our compliance with all relevant laws and regulations and to assure that we manage our users’ data in a way that protects their interests and their privacy.

 All of the third parties providing our core infrastructure are ISO27001 and SOC2 certified.